St. Antipas

 Saint Antipas

-• When he lived: Saint Antipas lived during the first century AD.
-While the exact dates of his birth and death are not firmly established, he is believed to have been martyred during the reign of the Roman Emperor Nero (54-68 AD) or Emperor Domitian (81-96 AD).
+• When he lived: Saint Antipas lived in the first century AD.
+While the exact dates of his birth and death are not firmly established, he is believed to have been martyred during the reign of the Roman Emperor Nero (54–68 AD) or Emperor Domitian (81–96 AD).

 • Where he lived: He lived in Pergamum, a significant city of the Roman province of Asia, which corresponds to modern-day Turkey.

 • Notable world events during the time of his life: This was a period of significant change in the ancient world.
 In the mid-first century AD, the Roman Empire was at the height of its power.
-Nero became Emperor in 54 AD and his rule was marked by extravagance, tyranny, and the Great Fire of Rome in 64 AD.
+Nero became Emperor in 54 AD, and his rule was marked by extravagance, tyranny, and the Great Fire of Rome in 64 AD.
 In the Far East, Buddhism was spreading in China.
-Meanwhile, the construction of the famous Nabataean rock-city Petra was completed in present-day Jordan.
+Meanwhile, the construction of the famous Nabataean rock city of Petra was completed in present-day Jordan.
 Back in Rome, the Flavian Amphitheater, better known as the Colosseum, began construction under the reign of Emperor Vespasian around 70 AD.

 Saint Antipas, an intriguing figure from the annals of early Christian history, is a compelling testament to the power of faith.
 His life and martyrdom provide a timeless example of resolute commitment to one’s beliefs, even in the face of extreme adversity.